Get Schooled

 Emergency services/EMT

-Emergency medical technicians, or EMTs, provide life-saving care by attending to patients at the scene of an emergency or accident.
+Emergency medical technicians, or EMTs, provide lifesaving care to patients at the scene of an emergency.
 They work alongside other first responders to provide critical care to patients before transporting them to the hospital.
 EMTs must stay prepared and ready to walk into any kind of situation and care for patients of all ages and backgrounds.
-Those that are quick on their feet, can make fast judgment calls, and are passionate about healthcare should consider becoming EMTs.
+Those that are quick on their feet, can make fast judgment calls, and are passionate about health care should consider becoming EMTs.

 Thorough training to become an EMT is required.
 This training can be done at emergency care training centers, community colleges, and trade schools.
 To find an accredited EMT program near you, use this database from the Commission on Accreditation of Allied Health Education Programs.
-The most important thing about any EMT program is that it prepares its participants to become certified– a necessary step to work as an EMT.
+The most important thing about any EMT program is that it prepares its participants to become certified– a necessary step to work in this field.

 An ambulance on the road - Types of Trade Programs

-If you have any questions about trade programs, text #Jobs to 33-55-77 to chat with one of our advisors.
+Have any questions about trade programs or attending a trade school?
+Text #Jobs to 33-55-77 to chat with one of our advisors.
 If you're using a mobile device, click here to have the text message set up for you!

 Other series in